Immortal Beloved: Josephine re-discovered (2002–present)

+In art

-The Immortal Beloved 1994 film
+1994 film

-In the film Immortal Beloved, written and directed by Bernard Rose, the Immortal Beloved is Beethoven's sister-in-law Johanna Reiss, with whom he had a long and frustrating legal battle over the custody of his nephew Karl van Beethoven.
+In the 1994 film Immortal Beloved, written and directed by Bernard Rose, the Immortal Beloved is Beethoven's sister-in-law Johanna Reiss, with whom he had a long and frustrating legal battle over the custody of his nephew Karl van Beethoven.

-The Immortal Beloved in music
+In music

-Canadian composer James K. Wright has written a song cycle for baritone (or mezzo-soprano) and piano trio titled Briefe an die unsterbliche Geliebte/Letters to the Immortal Beloved (2012).
+Canadian composer James K. Wright wrote a song cycle for baritone (or mezzo-soprano) and piano trio titled Briefe an die unsterbliche Geliebte/Letters to the Immortal Beloved (2012).
 The cycle sets excerpts from Beethoven's letter of 6–7 July 1812.
-The Juno award-winning Gryphon Trio has recorded the work with both Canadian mezzo-soprano Julie Nesrallah (New York: Naxos, 2015) and Luxembourg baritone David John Pike (Montreal: Analekta, 2019).
+The Gryphon Trio recorded the work with Canadian mezzo-soprano Julie Nesrallah in 2015 and in 2019 with Luxembourg baritone David John Pike.